Viki-coding/ADHD-Self-Assessment/README.md

 > **What is ADHD:** [From ADHD Ireland]
 "ADHD – Attention Deficit Hyperactivity Disorder is a medical/neurobiological condition in which the brain’s neurotransmitter chemicals; noradrenalin and dopamine do not work properly. <b>It is a disorder that, without proper identification, treatment and management, can have serious and long-lasting consequences and/or complications for an individual.  </b> It is a genetic and long-term condition which affects learning and behaviour right through the school years and in many cases beyond into adulthood.
 ADHD is a disorder that can co-exist to a greater or lesser degree, with any or other disorders such as dyslexia, autism, learning disorder, dyspraxia, conduct disorder, oppositional defiance disorder.  <b>It is important to note that ADHD is a very treatable condition.
 If diagnosed and properly treated, people with ADHD can reach their potential and lead happy and successful lives."</b>

 In Ireland today, a formal diagnosis is ONLY performed with an Educational Psychologist or Psychiatrist.
-The first step when someone is stuggling would be to visit their GP.
-Not all GP's are fully up to speed on how difficult it is to have ADHD and may not be fully aware of the correct questions to ask to make a premilinary diagnosis prior to referring their patient to the correct health professional.
+The first step when someone is struggling would be to visit their GP.
+Not all GP's are fully up to speed on how difficult it is to have ADHD and may not be fully aware of the correct questions to ask to make a preliminary diagnosis prior to referring their patient to the correct health professional.

 There is a misconception that many people who were lazy in school, acted up due to boredom, lacked concentration was because they were bold but data shows that many have ADHD and if diagnosed early with the correct management can lead very full and productive lives.
 People with ADHD have 'super-powers' ability to hyper-focus on very complex issues, many are highly intelligent but may not have gotten good grades on subjects that bored them but excelled in subjects that did.